 If you are in a neighborhood which does not have fences, outing up one may be hard to justify away from these reasons.

 If you have a large piece of land for your property or are worried about encroachment, then marking your property is an excellent idea.
 Being proactive in protecting your property will save you finances on lawsuits trying to defend it or get it back.

 You may also need to get the property marketed if you plan for renovations or make additions to the property.
 In this case, it will help to know the amount of space you have left.

 As the fence’s name suggests, this is a structure you put up when you feel you need to keep off prying eyes and curious onlookers.

-For example, if you plan to be sunbathing nude in the patio or on the pool, you do not want neighbors and their children looking.
-At times you want a mobility barrier to protect trespassing and unauthorized use of your property space.
+For example, if you plan to be sunbathing nude on the patio or on the pool, you do not want neighbors and their children looking.
+At times you want a mobility barrier to protect against trespassing and unauthorized use of your property space.